55blabs/security_assessment_training/Security_Awareness_Training_README.md

 ## Continuous Learning and Updating
 Information on how the program will be regularly updated with the latest cybersecurity trends and threats.

-## Evaluation and Feedback
-Details about the assessment methods to gauge the effectiveness of the training and how feedback will be collected.

 ## Resources and Support
 List of additional resources for further learning and channels for seeking help on cybersecurity matters.

-## Conclusion
-A recap of key points and encouragement for proactive engagement with cybersecurity practices.

----